 Brooke has funded healthcare for 70 patients in 13 countries.

 Glorianne is a young student from Kenya.
 Glorianne is a brilliant and social girl, we met her at our clinic in Embu.
 She asked so many questions to the doctor and wanted to know how her condition could be corrected.
-She is the first born in a family of 5.
-He is currently a nursery school boy and likes reading and scribbling things on a paper.
-He also likes playing with other children both at home and at school.
-The family used to live in Marakwet but fled as a result of ethnic clashes.
-They now live in a village called Kachibora at a farm.
-Elisha has clubfoot of his right foot.
+She is the first born in a family of two and a class six pupil.
+Her mother told us that she likes reading and English is her favorite subject.
+The family hails from Kiambere village in Embu County.
+Her mother is a single parent and she works as a secretary at local secondary school.
+Glorianne has clubfoot of her left foot.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
-Fortunately, Elisha traveled to visit our medical partner's care center, AIC Cure International Hospital.
-There, surgeons will perform clubfoot repair surgery on October 07.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,224 to fund Elisha's clubfoot repair.
-After treatment, he will be able to walk easily and wear shoes without discomfort.
+Fortunately, Glorianne traveled to visit our medical partner's care center, AIC Cure International Hospital.
+There, surgeons will perform clubfoot repair surgery on August 18.
+Our medical partner, African Mission Healthcare Foundation, is requesting $1,286 to fund Glorianne's clubfoot repair.
+After treatment, she will be able to walk easily and wear shoes without discomfort.
 “I am requesting your help so that my daughter can properly stand and walk like other girls,” shared Risper, Glorianne’s mother..